moonwalkingbits/wordpress-autoloader/README.md

 is available you just use it.
 If it is not yet included it will be automatically included by the autoloader.

 The only class file you need to include is the autoloader.
+Or if you use this library as a composer package it is enough to include composer's `autoload.php`.
 After you've set it up it will take care of the rest of the includes.

 ```php
 <?php